jboss-developer/jboss-unifiedpush-quickstarts/cordova_pushplugin/org.jboss.aerogear.cordova.push/README.md

         cordova run <android or ios>

 ## Example Usage
 ### 1. Register the application
 The following JavaScript code shows how to register a device with the JBoss Unified Push Server.
-You need to change `pushServerURL` with the url of your Unified Push Server instance.
+You need to change `pushServerURL` with the url of your Unified Push Server OpenShift instance.
 You also need to change `senderID`, `variantID` and `variantSecret` with the values assigned by Unified Push Server and GCM or APNS:

         var pushConfig = {
-            pushServerURL: "<pushServerURL e.g http(s)//host:port/context >",
+            pushServerURL: "<pushServerURL e.g https://{OPENSHIFT_UNIFIEDPUSHSERVER_URL}/ag-push >",
             alias: "<alias e.g. a username or an email address optional>",
             android: {
               senderID: "<senderID e.g Google Project ID only for android>",